gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 }
 ```

-This code highlights several key features of Terragrunt:
+This code shows off a few features of Terragrunt:

-- **Dynamic Backend Configuration**: The `generate` block creates a file named `backend.tf`, which is placed alongside the other `*.tf` files for the module being processed by Terragrunt.
-This approach dynamically adds a `backend` configuration to the module without requiring manual intervention.
+- The `generate` block creates a file called `backend.tf` that will be created alongside the other `*.tf` files for the module that Terragrunt is operating on.
+This effectively adds a dynamically generated `backend` configuration to the module.

-- **Terragrunt Built-in Functions**: Terragrunt includes a robust set of [built-in functions](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/) like `find_in_parent_folders()`, `read_terragrunt_config()`, and `get_terragrunt_dir()`.
-These functions allow you to extract values dynamically, simplifying backend configuration.
+- Terragrunt has a set of [built-in functions](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/), like `find_in_parent_folders()`, `read_terragrunt_config()`, and `get_terragrunt_dir()`.
+These functions are used to obtain values need to configure the backend.

-- **Native Terraform Functions**: Terragrunt seamlessly integrates with [Terraform's native functions](https://www.terraform.io/docs/configuration/functions.html).
-In this example, the configuration uses [`split()`](https://www.terraform.io/docs/configuration/functions/split.html) and [`reverse()`](https://www.terraform.io/docs/configuration/functions/reverse.html) to parse the directory structure and extract the leaf directory name (e.g., `sqs`) for use as the workspace suffix.
+- Terragrunt can also use all of the [native Terraform functions](https://www.terraform.io/docs/configuration/functions.html).
+In the configuration above, we’re using [`split()`](https://www.terraform.io/docs/configuration/functions/split.html) and [`reverse()`](https://www.terraform.io/docs/configuration/functions/reverse.html) to obtain the leaf directory name (such as `sqs`) that is used as the workspace suffix.

-- **Reusability Across Modules**: By defining this configuration at the root of the Terragrunt hierarchy, it can be reused across multiple modules, minimizing code duplication.
-This structure enhances maintainability and scalability.

-- **Contextual Execution**: The `get_terragrunt_dir()` function dynamically retrieves the current Terragrunt directory.
-For instance, if you execute `terragrunt apply` from the `sqs` module, the function resolves to the fully qualified filesystem path of the `sqs` subdirectory.
-Although the function is defined in the root `terragrunt.hcl`, it adapts to the context in which `terragrunt` is invoked, ensuring flexibility and accuracy.
+This configuration is at the root of the Terragrunt configuration tree so that it can be reused across each module, reducing code duplication.
+Note the use of `get_terragrunt_dir()` to obtain the workspace name.
+This function retrieves the current Terragrunt directory.
+If you run `terragrunt apply` from the `sqs` module, the value returned by `get_terragrunt_dir()` will be the fully qualified filesystem path to the sqs subdirectory.
+Although the function is in the root `terragrunt.hcl`, it runs in the context of the directory where `terragrunt` is invoked.

-### Creating a Workspace and Setting Provider Credentials
+### Creating a workspace and setting provider credentials

-Terraform Cloud (TFC) will automatically create the workspace during `terraform init` when configuring a remote backend for a workspace that doesn't yet exist.
-This process is called [implicit workspace creation](https://www.terraform.io/docs/cloud/run/cli.html#implicit-workspace-creation).
-After TFC creates this workspace, your Terraform code will require API credentials to interact with the cloud provider.
+By default, if you configure the remote backend for a workspace that doesn’t yet exist, TFC will automatically create one when you run `terraform init`.
+This is known as [implicit workspace creation](https://www.terraform.io/docs/cloud/run/cli.html#implicit-workspace-creation).
+Once the workspace exists, your Terraform code will need API credentials to interface with the cloud provider.

-You have the following options for setting up these credentials:

-1. **Manual Workspace Creation and Credential Configuration**:
+There are a few ways to set these credentials:

-   Create all required workspaces manually in advance.
-Then, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for each workspace.
-Detailed steps are in [Configure credentials and variables](#configure-credentials-and-variables).
+1. Create all the workspaces manually in advance, and set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in each workspace, as described in [Configure credentials and variables](#configure-credentials-and-variables).

-2. **Manual Workspace Creation via Terragrunt**:
-   Manually create the workspaces by running `terragrunt init`.
-Afterward, the environment variables are set up as described above.
+2. Create all the workspaces manually by running `terragrunt init`, and still set up the environment variables as previously mentioned.

-3. **Programmatic Workspace and Credential Setup**:
-   Use the [`tfe_workspace`](https://www.terraform.io/docs/providers/tfe/r/workspace.html) and [`tfe_variable`](https://www.terraform.io/docs/providers/tfe/r/variable.html) resources to programmatically configure the workspaces and set their credentials using Terraform itself.
-We highly recommended this approach for automation and consistency.
+3. To set this up programmatically, you can use the [`tfe_workspace`](https://www.terraform.io/docs/providers/tfe/r/workspace.html) and [`tfe_variable`](https://www.terraform.io/docs/providers/tfe/r/variable.html) resources to configure the workspaces with Terraform.

-Regardless of which method you choose, keeping your workspaces aligned with your Terragrunt configuration is critical.
-For every new module added to Terragrunt, you need to create a corresponding workspace.
-If you rotate your AWS API keys, ensure they are updated in each workspace.
-A programmatic approach is recommended, as it reduces manual effort and lowers the risk of configuration drift.
+In all cases, you’ll need to ensure that your workspaces stay in sync with your Terragrunt configuration.
+Each time you add a new module in Terragrunt, you’ll need a corresponding workspace.
+Furthermore, if you rotate your AWS API keys, you’ll need to update them within each workspace.
+For that reason, the final option above is recommended.

-### Setting Variables
+### Setting variables

-In standard Terragrunt usage, variables are passed to Terraform through the [`inputs`](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#inputs) attribute.
-Variables defined in `inputs` are typically passed to Terraform using [the environment variable mechanism](https://www.terraform.io/docs/configuration/variables.html#environment-variables:).
-However, Terraform Cloud (TFC) does not support this approach.
-Instead, you can create a `*.auto.tfvars` file to provide the required inputs.
+In typical Terragrunt usage, variables are passed to Terraform using the [`inputs`](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#inputs) attribute.
+Anything defined in the inputs will be passed to Terraform using [the environment variable mechanism](https://www.terraform.io/docs/configuration/variables.html#environment-variables:).
+However, this mechanism is not supported by TFC.
+Instead, you can generate a `*.auto.tfvars` file containing the inputs.

 :::caution

-The `terragrunt.auto.tfvars` file generated during this process will reside on local disk.
-Depending on your setup, this file might contain sensitive information.
-To protect such data, ensure the file is not committed to version control.
-Add `*.auto.tfvars` to your `.gitignore` file to prevent accidental commits.
+The generated `terragrunt.auto.tfvars` file will be present on local disk.
+Depending upon your configuration, this file may contain sensitive data.
+Do not commit this file to version control.
+We recommend adding the `*.auto.tfvars` to `.gitignore`.

 :::

-Below is an example of generating a `terragrunt.auto.tfvars` file.
+The following code shows how to generate a `terragrunt.auto.tfvars` file.

 **infrastructure-live/dev/us-east-1/sqs/terragrunt.hcl**